-Deer were important animals in Norse mythology, especially bucks.
-In fact, the Vikings believed that giant buck named Eikþyrnir stood atop Valhalla.
-To read more about deer in Norse mythology, please see my post on stag meanings and symbolism.
+Deer, especially bucks, were important animals in Norse mythology.
+In fact, the Vikings believed that a giant buck named Eikþyrnir stood atop Valhalla.
+To read more about deer in Norse mythology, please see my post on stag symbolism.

 Hindu Deer Symbolism

 Hindus associate their goddess Saraswati with deer.
 Saraswati is the goddess of learning, knowledge, music, and the arts.
 In fact, Saraswati is credited with the creation of the Vedas, the oldest sacred Hindu texts.
-And in one Hindu myth, Saraswati shapeshifts into a red deer named Rohit.
+In one Hindu myth, Saraswati shapeshifts into a red deer named Rohit.5